RemyCiterin/Superscalar/README.md

 ## TODO

+- Remove some Zbb instruction from the bypassing circuit (like `clz`, `cpop`...) because the are in the critical path, maybe also some shift/rotate instructions.
+Or implement them in a pipelined manner
 - Exceptions and interrupts
 - add an instruction cache
 - atomic memory operations, opens the door to parallelism